Procedure Guide ·Cat Blood Panel ·2026

 6Is a blood draw stressful for cats?

-The draw takes 1–2 minutes.
-Most cats tolerate it with gentle restraint.
-A small patch of fur may be shaved at the draw site.
-Ask about anti-anxiety medication if your cat is extremely stressed.
+Draw takes 1-2 minutes.
+Most cats tolerate with gentle restraint.
+Small fur patch shaved.
+Ask about anti-anxiety meds if extremely stressed.

 7Does pet insurance cover blood panels?